 - Press 0: Create an empty

-- Press 2: Create a
+- Press 2: Create

-Set Zsh as Default Shell
+Set Zsh as the Default Shell on Ubuntu

 Expected output: